A stochastic analysis of resource sharing with logarithmic weights: Presentation of results

-The associated stochastic model exhibits a {\em stochastic averaging principle} at the origin of the second expansion in Relation~\eqref{sap}.
-The key technical result of the paper, Theorem~\ref{lem1}, states that when $\rho_1<1/2$, on {\em the fluid time scale}, $t\mapsto Nt$, $L_1^N$ is {\em uniformly} of the order of $(L_2^N)^\alpetu$ on any finite time interval with high probability.
-Recall that \begin{enumerate} \item If $L_2^N(0)=N$ and $L_1^N(0)=N^\alpetu$, then on the time scale $t\mapsto N^\alpetu(\log N) t$ we have $L_2^N\sim L_2^N(0)$ and $L_1^N$ is of the order of $(L_2^N(0))^\alpetu$.
-Additionally, $L_1^N$ can be represented by an Ornstein-Uhlenbeck process around $N^\alpetu$, see point b) in the previous paragraph. \item On the fluid time scale, $L_2^N(Nt)$ is of the order of $\gamma(t)L_2^N(0)$ with $\gamma(t)$ defined above by Relation~\eqref{sap}. \end{enumerate} The problem lies in proving that on the fluid time scale $L_1^N$ adapts sufficiently quickly to preserve the relation $L_1^N\sim (L_2^N)^\alpetu$.
-A central limit result, Proposition~\ref{tclgen}, suggests that this is not the case on the timescale of the Ornstein-Uhlenbeck process, at least for a second order description.
+The associated stochastic model exhibits a \emph{stochastic averaging principle} at the origin of the second expansion in relation~(\ref {sap}).
+The key technical result of the paper, Theorem~\ref{lem1}, states that when $\rho_1<1/2$, on \emph{the fluid time scale}, $t\mapsto Nt$, $L_1^N$ is \emph{uniformly} of the order of $(L_2^N)^{\alpha^*}$ on any finite time interval with high probability.
+Recall that: \begin{longlist}[(a)] \item[(a)] If $L_2^N(0)=N$ and $L_1^N(0)=N^{\alpha^*}$, then on the time scale $t\mapsto N^{\alpha^*}(\log N) t$ we have $L_2^N\sim L_2^N(0)$ and $L_1^N$ is of the order of $(L_2^N(0))^{\alpha^*}$.
+Additionally, $L_1^N$ can be represented by an Ornstein--Uhlenbeck process around $N^{\alpha^*} $; see previous point, point (b) in Section~\ref{TGP}. \item[(b)] On the fluid time scale, $L_2^N(Nt)$ is of the order of $\gamma (t)L_2^N(0)$ with $\gamma(t)$ defined above by relation~(\ref{sap}). \end{longlist} The problem lies in proving that on the fluid time scale $L_1^N$ adapts sufficiently quickly to preserve the relation $L_1^N\sim (L_2^N)^{\alpha^*}$.
+A central limit result, Proposition~\ref{tclgen}, suggests that this is not the case on the timescale of the Ornstein--Uhlenbeck process, at least for a second-order description.
 On the other hand, on the fluid time scale Theorem~\ref{lem1} shows that this separation of time scales holds.
 Its proof uses several estimates related to average hitting times of reflected random walks and some coupling arguments.
-One of the problems encountered is that the potential natural stochastic fluctuations of the fluid time scale, of the order of $\sqrt{N}$, can be large compared to $N^\alpetu$ (if $\alpetu<1/2$ for instance).
+One of the problems encountered is that the potential natural stochastic fluctuations of the fluid time scale, of the order of $\sqrt{N}$, can be large compared to $N^{\alpha^*}$ (if ${\alpha^*}<1/2$, e.g.).
 In particular, standard stochastic calculus cannot be used as such to prove the result.
-It turns out that the potentially large fluctuations are reduced by the strong ergodicity properties of the underlying Ornstein-Uhlenbeck process.
+It turns out that the potentially large fluctuations are reduced by the strong ergodicity properties of the underlying Ornstein--Uhlenbeck process.
 Thus, it does not seem that the classical techniques for proving stochastic averaging results can be used here.
-See Khasminskii~\cite{Khasminski:01}, Freidlin and Wentzell~\cite{Freidlin:02} and Papanicolau et al.~\cite{PSV} for a general presentation of methods to prove stochastic averaging principles.
+See Has'minski{\u\i}~\cite{Khasminski01}, Freidlin and Wentzell~\cite{Freidlin02} and Papanicolau et~al. \cite {PSV} for a general presentation of methods to prove stochastic averaging principles.

-\section{The Stochastic Model}
+\section{The stochastic model}